newtheatre/history-project/_shows/94_95/stars_in_their_eyes.md

 ---
-title: Stars in their eyes
+title: Stars in Their Eyes
 season: In House
 period: Spring
 season_sort: 240